-Technology Jobs in Idaho with H-1B Sponsorship
+Technology H-1B Sponsorship Jobs in Idaho

-H-1B technology jobs in Idaho are concentrated in Boise, where employers like Micron Technology, HP Inc., and a growing cluster of software and semiconductor firms regularly sponsor international workers.
+H-1B visa technology jobs in Idaho are concentrated in Boise, where employers like Micron Technology, HP Inc., and a growing cluster of software and semiconductor firms regularly sponsor international workers.
 The state's expanding tech sector, anchored by semiconductor manufacturing and enterprise software, makes Idaho a realistic destination for H-1B candidates in engineering, data science, and software development roles.

-See All Technology Jobs
+Find Technology Jobs

 Overview

-Open Jobs443+
+Open Jobs97+

-Work Type91% On-site
+Work Type88% On-site

 Top LocationBoise, ID